JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/core_tracker.md

-# Path tracking
+# Core Tracker

-We also export a path tracking primitive to make the core path tracking routine available for other applications.
+We also export the path tracking primitive to make the core path tracking routine available for other applications.
 At the heart is a [`CoreTracker`](@ref) object which holds all the state.
-The easiest way to construct a `CoreTracker` is to use the [`pathtracker_startsolutions`](@ref) routine.
+The easiest way to construct a `CoreTracker` is to use the [`coretracker_startsolutions`](@ref) routine.

 ```@docs
-pathtracker_startsolutions
+coretracker_startsolutions
-pathtracker
+coretracker
 ```

 ## Types